Commercial, Business, and Labor Law Courses

 Corporate Boards

-In this seminar, we will simulate meetings of a board of directors of a hypothetical company.
+In this seminar, we will simulate meetings of a board of directors of a United States based publicly traded company based on a set of cases chosen by the instructor.
 Each week, a team of three students will serve as members of management.
-Typically, they will act as Chairman of the Board/CEO and other members of management, including General Counsel and Chief Financial Officer, although those positions may vary, depending upon the details of the case.
+Typically, the students will act as Chairman of the Board/CEO and other members of management, including General Counsel, and Chief Financial Officer, although those positions may vary, depending upon the details of the case.
 The balance of the class will act as board members and will receive position descriptions for their respective roles.
 Each week, the board will face a discrete issue of corporate governance as the company confronts a crisis.
 This course will emphasize the drafting of presentations, agendas, resolutions, and other legal, business, and strategy documents for boards and board committees.
-The course also requires a research paper focused on a current topic in corporate governance,

 Prerequisite: Corporations/Business Organizations